SeaPerch: a unique teaching tool for Alaska's educators

 SeaPerch Teacher Professional Development workshops are an opportunity for teachers to learn how to build a SeaPerch Remote Controlled Vehicle (ROV) and the underlying science and engineering concepts, as well as to network with like-minded peers who are interested in bringing science and technology concepts to the classroom using real-world, hands-on examples.
 Workshops are open to teachers in 4th-12th grades, as well as home school educators and leaders from youth organizations like Scouting, 4-H, and Big Brothers/Big Sisters.

-STEM AK staff hold workshops across the state of Alaska.
+STEM AK staff can hold workshops across the state of Alaska.
 Information on workshop fees can be obtained by contacting STEM AK.
-Fees for travel to the workshops and lodging are not provided.
-One UAA credit (ED 580) is available (see below).

 The daily schedule for the workshops can be found here.

-For more information about SeaPerch workshops or to arrange for or inquire about a workshop in your area, contact Bob Vieth at 907-523-2342, firstname.lastname@example.org.
+For more information about SeaPerch workshops or to arrange for or inquire about a workshop in your area, contact Becca Soza at 907-523-2334 or firstname.lastname@example.org.

 Purchasing SeaPerch ROV Classroom Build Kits